Sample Debugger Sessions

 remake<0>

-The line immediately before the prompt remake<0>, we show the the target name, Makefile and its dependencies: Makefile.in and config.status.
+The line immediately before the prompt remake<0>, shows the target name, Makefile and its dependencies: Makefile.in and config.status.

 The zero in the prompt remake<0> is the command history number.
-If GNU Readline history support has it increments as we enter commands, otherwise it stays zero.
+If GNU Readline history is supported then it increments the number as we enter commands, otherwise it stays zero.

 For each recursive call to remake, we’ll add another pair of angle brackets <> around the number.